Manik-Jain/fluree-cardano/README.md

 Feel free to make changes to index.js for further interactions with DB.

 # Copyright
-MIT License.
+AGPL License.
 All right reserved.